How to write a successful CV

 There is no "one best way" to construct a CV; it is your document and can be structured as you wish within the basic framework below.
 It can be on paper or on-line or even on a T-shirt (a gimmicky approach that might work for "creative" jobs but not generally advised!).

-- When making speculative applications (when writing to an employer who has not advertised a vacancy but who you hope my have one)
+- When making speculative applications (when writing to an employer who has not advertised a vacancy but who you hope may have one).

 Normally these would be your name, address, date of birth (although with age discrimination laws now in force this isn't essential), telephone number and email.